View David Robertson's Obituary on ChicagoTribune.com and share memories

 The swimming world lost a great teacher, innovator, and gentleman, when David Haswell Robertson passed away on November 18, 2019 three weeks short of his 94th birthday.

 Born December 5, 1925, in Evanston, IL, he was raised in Wilmette, IL.
 He later lived in Winnetka, Kenilworth, and Naperville, IL; Orlando and Winter Park, FL; Springfield, and Northbrook, IL.
-He spent many summers at his beloved Congregational Summer Assembly in Frankfort, MI.
-He attended New Trier High School, where he was a state champion and All-American backstroker and rose to the position of Head Guard.
+He spent many summers at his beloved Congregational Summer Assembly in Frankfort, MI, which his grandfather helped establish in 1905.
+He attended New Trier High School, the first high school in America to build a swimming pool.
+He was a state champion and All-American backstroker and rose to the position of Head Guard.
+Assigned to write his Junior Theme on "Occupations," he forecast that his dream job would be as swim coach at New Trier.

+Immediately upon graduation in June 1944, he entered the Navy V-12 program to become an aviator.
+He attended Missouri Valley College and the University of Michigan in the V-12.
+The war ended before he earned his wings, but he loved (commercial) flying and travel ever after.

+Dave was one of the first swim coaches to develop interval training, now universal, borrowed from Roger Bannister, who ran the first sub-4-minute mile.
+He also pioneered "tapering," or rest prior to a major competition.
+His teams reaped the benefits of his training techniques, skill at teaching stroke techniques, and motivation.
+Dave embraced Edgar B. Jackson's motto of "What I am to be, I am now becoming," as well as his willingness to surround himself with great assistant coaches and nurture them.
+At least a dozen of his swimmers and Guards made aquatics their career.

-Dave's teams reaped the benefits of his training techniques, skill at teaching stroke techniques, and motivation.
-He built the New Trier Swimming Organization into a powerhouse, including 27 trophy finishes at the Illinois state meet (14 firsts, 12 seconds, and 1 third), swimmers earning 158 individual and 47 relay High School All-America selections, and his teams setting 65 national high school records.
+Dave built the New Trier Swimming Organization into a national and state powerhouse, including 27 trophy finishes at the Illinois state meet (14 firsts, 12 seconds, and 1 third), swimmers earning 158 individual and 47 relay High School All-America selections, and his teams setting 65 national high school records.
+The 1961 team, the top high school team ever, placed third at the National AAU Championships, behind Yale and USC, and sent three members to the 1964 Tokyo Olympics, two of whom earned gold medals.

 Dave was active in professional and service organizations most of his life.
-He held several leadership roles and received many awards (including being inducted into 5 halls of fame).
-His greatest thrills included being an assistant coach at the 1964 Tokyo Olympics, President of the International Swimming Hall of Fame, and manager of many US Swimming teams in international competition.
+He held leadership roles and received many awards (including being inducted into 5 halls of fame) from the Boy Scouts, Red Cross, NCAA, Rotary International, the National Federation of State High Schools Swimming and Diving, US Swimming, American Swimming Coaches Association, Illinois High School Association, National Interscholastic Swimming Coaches Association, Special Olympics, and the International Swimming Hall of Fame.
+His greatest thrills included being an assistant coach at the 1964 Tokyo Olympics, President of the ISHOF, and manager of many US Swimming teams in international competition.

-He is survived by his son David H. Robertson, Jr. (Jeanine Wall); daughters Diane Robertson Tracy (Glen) and Jody Lynn Grube (Carl); grandchildren Brian Tracy and Marty, Molly, and Abigail Rosenbaum; and his first wife, Barbara Hinners Robertson.
+He is survived by his son David H. Robertson, Jr. (Jeanine Wall); daughters Diane Robertson Tracy (Glen) and Jody Lynn Grube (Carl); grandchildren Brian Tracy and Marty, Molly, and Abigail Rosenbaum; cousins Sanford Robertson, Thomas Tucker, Albert B. Tucker, Anne Haswell Marinello; and his first wife, Barbara Hinners Robertson.
 He was predeceased by his parents (Paul K. and Rachel Haswell Robertson), brother (Paul D. "Pete" Robertson), second wife (Doris Drew Robertson) and third wife (Rozanne "Posy" Overaker Robertson).
 Cremation was accorded by the National Cremation Society.

 The family will host a Celebration of Life at 3:00 p.m. on Friday, January 24, 2020 at the Kenilworth Union Church, 211 Kenilworth Ave, Kenilworth, IL.
 Interment will take place on July 25, 2020 in Frankfort, MI following a 10:30 a.m. service at the Congregational Summer Assembly, 2128 Pilgrim Highway, Frankfort, MI.
 In lieu of flowers, memorial contributions may be made to honor his legacy to the non-profit Benzie Aquatic Center, PO Box 2204, Frankfort, MI 49635.